What Will I Study?

 Screenwriting

 Courses include Creative WritingTV Writing, and Feature-Length Scriptwriting.
-Students have the opportunity to take writing electives in English and play writing electives in the School of Theater.
-The senior capstone is a culminating seminar devoted to analyzing and synthesizing knowledge and skills gained through undergraduate course work in the screenwriting concentration, resulting in substantial individualized writing projects, which they present at a staged reading at the end of the semester.
+Students also take creative writing electives in English and playwriting electives in the School of Theater.
+The senior project is a seminar that synthesizes knowledge and skills gained through undergraduate coursework, culminating in substantial writing projects, presented at a staged reading at the end of the semester.